TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 ## DB instances

-You can view DB instances created from the web console.
+You can view DB instances created from the console.
 It can be viewed as groups of DB instances or as individual DB instances.

 ![db-instance-list_en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-list-en.png)